rpj-07/rouvenjahnke.github.io/_posts/2025-04-27-multi-level-goal-planning-obsidian.md

   - goal planning
   - markdown
   - knowledge management
+excerpt: "Goal planning is a very good habit to track the progress of your work and reflect on past productivity, as well as plan time for the future.
+In this article, I'll present one of the most customizable tools for this purpose."
 ---

 *This article was originally published on [Medium](https://medium.com/@jahnke.rouven/a-multi-level-goal-planning-system-using-obsidian-29b94acd22f8).
 Follow me there for more content!*